 It is critical that you watch the above videos BEFORE having your eye measurements done in our office.
 That will allow you to ask any additional questions to your surgeon before deciding which options are best for you.

 Blood thinners (i.e. aspirin, Coumadin, Plavix, Pradaxa) do NOT need to be stopped for cataract surgery.
-The single exception is if a glaucoma laser procedure (see below) is being done.
 However, if you are taking Flomax (tamsulosin) for your prostate, it needs to be stopped for 3 weeks prior to your cataract surgery.
 Any medication which is stopped for cataract surgery will be able to be resumed within 1-2 days following your surgery, but should be confirmed with your surgeon.

-Three different eye drops are prescribed for cataract surgery.
-Two are taken prior to surgery and all three are taken for 2 weeks after surgery.
+Eye drops are prescribed for cataract surgery.
+They are taken prior to surgery and for 3 weeks after surgery.
 Drop instruction sheets can be downloaded to the right.

 Eyelid/NasolacrimalUsually no preoperative medications are taken before surgery.
 Erythromycin ointment is often used for 3-7 days after surgery.